AnnaKravchenko/hippo/README.md

 * Pandas
 * Parallel

-Add these to your `attract` environment, or use `hippo.yml` to create a new `hippo` environment.
+Use `hippo.yml` to create a new `hippo` environment.
 Then export the path to HIPPO with `HIPPO=/path/to/hippo`.
+If you'd like to use HIPPO on the output of ATTRACT - make sure `source` in line 153 of `scripts/hippo.sh` points to a correct location.

 ## Execution